pycroscopy/pycroscopy/docs/data_format.rst

 `just announced <https://www.youtube.com/watch?v=3tP3lT5y-QA>`_ a `cloud flavor <https://www.hdfgroup.org/solutions/hdf-cloud/>`_ of HDF5 and we plan to look into this once h5py or other python packages support such capabilities.

-Implementation in HDF5
+h5USID - USID in HDF5
 -----------------------

-Here we discuss guidelines and specifications for implementing the pycroscopy data structure in HDF5 files.
+Here we discuss guidelines and specifications for implementing the **USID** model into HDF5 files.
+While we could impose that the file extension be changed from **.hdf5** to **.h5USID**, we choose to retain the **.hdf5** extension so that other software are aware of the general file type and can recognize / read them easily.

 Quick basics of HDF5
 ~~~~~~~~~~~~~~~~~~~~~